-The citronella oil in this candle really does repel mosquitos.
+The citronella oil in this Citronella Mason Jar Candle really does repel mosquitoes.
 And even if you don’t have no-see-ums where you live, a handmade Citronella Mason Jar Candle is a pretty decorative touch for outdoor entertaining.

 Love candlemaking?
 We have a video course on Curious that includes this candle!
 Check out our Course In Candlemaking on Curious.com.